 Thompson learned of King’s death not long before walking onstage.
 Needless to say, the news “was a very heavy burden to carry.”
 But it also marked the start of an illustrious career for the Juilliard-educated musician, who then, as now, was one of only a handful of African-Americans to find success in classical music.

-It was with these twin legacies in mind — King’s and his own — that Thompson, now an Institute professor at MIT, designed the program for his upcoming recital at Kresge Auditorium on Feb.
-24. The concert, which is part of MIT’s Sounding Series, presented by the MIT Center for Art, Science & Technology and Music and Theater Arts, coincides with the 50th anniversary of King’s death as well as the founding of the MIT Black Students’ Union.
+It was with these twin legacies in mind — King’s and his own — that Thompson, now an Institute professor at MIT, designed the program for his upcoming recital at Kresge Auditorium on February 24, 2018.
+The concert, which is part of the MIT Sounding Series, presented by the MIT Center for Art, Science & Technology and Music and Theater Arts, coincides with the 50th anniversary of King’s death as well as the founding of the MIT Black Students’ Union.

 “Fifty years later it just seemed like it was appropriate to do something that called attention to [King’s] legacy,” Thompson says.
 “Especially … since that legacy is being called into question by so many actions and attitudes.”

 Viola and Viola d’Amore

 The program begins with Vivaldi’s “Concerto for Viola D’Amore and Strings.”
 It was the viola d’amore, a baroque string instrument that bears a symbol known as the “flaming sword of Islam” in place of F-holes, that inspired Thompson to include the composition.
 He hoped it would serve as a quiet rebuttal to the anti-muslim sentiment that has lately gripped the nation.
 “The Middle East has had a big cultural impact on the West,” he says.
 “That legacy goes right through the cultural heart of this country.”